Wedding Couple’s Photo Requests

-Wedding Couples Photo Requests are Important: If you shoot weddings for long enough, maybe even during your first time, you will come across a couple, or at least a bride, who give you a definite list of images they "definitely want" taken at their wedding.
+Wedding Couples Photo Requests are Important: If you shoot weddings for long enough you may come across a certain type of couple.
+It is normally the bride that has a definite list of images they "definitely want" taken at their wedding.

 Huge Group Shot Lists

 If you think about it and recall your experiences from other weddings, you will realise that things don’t always go to plan.
 This is whether you are a guest or a photographer:

-You see there are way too many variables to consider when shooting the groups and if you say on average that it takes just 2 minutes to set up and shoot each group, even with just 15 shots to take you are looking at half an hour minimum.
+You see there are way too many variables to consider when shooting the groups.
+If you say on average that it takes just 2 minutes to set up and shoot each group, even with just 15 shots to take you are looking at half an hour minimum.

-Factor in various issues stated above and a larger list of 25 group shots and you could well run into an hour or more just for the groups.
-Then you need to whisk the bride and groom off somewhere nice and pre-planned for the special portraits…it all adds up and time is a rare commodity at a wedding.
+Factor in various issues stated above as well as a larger list of 25 group shots and you could well run into an hour or more just for the groups.
+Then you need to whisk the bride and groom off somewhere nice and pre-planned for the special portraits.
+It all adds up and time is a rare commodity at a wedding.

 I would recommend that you nip this in the bud long before the big day.

-When you meet with the couple after being booked, talk to them about all of the above and explain that you don’t want to encroach too much on their special day.
+When you meet with the couple after being booked, talk to them about all of the above.
+Explain that you don’t want to encroach too much on their special day.
 When they see sense in how long each shot could take, they tend to trim the list a fair bit.

 After all, the day goes quickly enough and people always get fed up with long group sessions.

-Again, I would suggest that you cover all this during your pre-wedding meets and re-assure the couple that you know what you are doing.
+Again, I would suggest that you cover all this during your pre-wedding meetings.
+Re-assure the couple that you know what you are doing.

 It is important to establish that you simply cannot plan the day to a fine T and expect it to go according to that plan.
 I seriously can’t remember a wedding, even the ones planned like a military operation, going completely to plan.
 They are usually at least an hour over time at the end of the day.